-All massage treatments should always begin with a quick safety check to ensure that you are fit and well, and do not need to highlight any health issues to your therapist.
+All massage treatments should always begin with a quick safety check to ensure that you are fit and well, essential to highlight any potential health issues to your therapist.
 Following this, you will be shown how to sit on the massage chair.
-You do not need to remove any clothing, as skin-to-skin contact is not needed - just ensure that you are a comfortable temperature and wear layers as needed.
+You do not need to remove any clothing, as skin-to-skin contact is not essential - just ensure that you feel comfortable on the chair prior to the treatment.

 The therapist will then use a mixture of acupressure techniques across your back, shoulders, arms, hands, neck and head.
-If you wish to have extra work on certain areas it is best to request this before the treatment so as not to interrupt your moment of relaxation, or of course, simply mention during the treatment that you can have extra time spent on your trouble areas.
+If you wish to have the therapist focus on certain areas it is best to request this before the treatment so as not to interrupt your moment of relaxation, or of course, simply mention during the treatment that you would prefer time spent on specific areas.
 The therapist will generally avoid areas that have suffered prior injury so as not the aggravate the condition.

 In 1986, David Palmer first filed the patent for the first traditional massage chair which was originally dubbed “a chair in a box”, inspired two years earlier by French cabinet maker, Serge Bouyssou.